Syonix/aioWiserbyfeller/README.md

 ```

 ## 🧰 Basic Functionality
-Wiser by Feller devices always consist of two parts: The control front and the base module.
+Wiser by Feller devices (except hvac controllers and weather stations) consist of two parts: The control front and the base module.
 There are switching base modules (for light switches and cover controllers) and non-switching base modules (for scene buttons and secondary controls).

 Because the functionality changes when the same base module is used with a different front, the combination of the two is considered an unique device.